Riyabelle25/cf_ai_contextvault/README.md

 # ContextVault

 **ContextVault** is a Retrieval-Augmented Generation (RAG) application built on Cloudflare Workers, Workers AI, KV, and Durable Objects.
-It allows users to upload knowledge documents and chat with an AI assistant that answers questions based on the uploaded content.
+It lets users to upload knowledge base documents and chat with an AI assistant that answers questions based on the uploaded content.

 ## Features